-In order to create a strong business in China, brands must create strategies for localized branding, communication, e-commerce and traditional distribution.
-These will require a deep understanding of consumption habits and profiling as well as knowledge of local marketing and operation tools.
+International brands looking to take advantage of this critical opportunity for establishing their business in China must create strategies for localized branding, communication, e-commerce, and traditional distribution.
+These will require a deep understanding of Chinese consumer behavior habits and consumer profiles as well as knowledge of local marketing and operation tools.

 1. Competitive Marketing Study and Benchmarking Analysis